OctopusDeploy/blog/blog/2025-06/beyond-skeleton-pipelines-who-owns-software-pipelines/index.md

 - Bring new functionality to your software delivery lifecycle that adds business value
 - Catch issues before they become customer problems

 Worse, they often become single points of knowledge.
 Whoever initially sets up the pipeline is the only person who understands how it works.
-When that person leaves or gets pulled onto other projects, your team inherits a black box everyone fears touching.
+When that person leaves or gets pulled onto other projects, your team inherits a mysterious system everyone fears touching.

 Fragile pipelines break at the worst possible moments.
 They miss opportunities to catch issues early, optimize build times, have predictable outcomes, or provide better feedback to developers.
 Maybe, most importantly, they frustrate your team and slow down what they're supposed to enable: shipping great software and products.